Analyse how language features revealed the writer’s purpose in the written text

-In Nazi Germany, at the height of Hitlers power the streets of Munich are dark and downtrodden.
+In Nazi Germany, at the height of Hitler’s power the streets of Munich are dark and downtrodden.
 A once ruined nation has been “rebuilt” into a better Germany by the Fuhrer in order to retake the lands they once owned and to make a pure and complete nation.
 Liesel and her family must endure this like so many other families in Germany, however unlike others they do not support what their government is doing but there is nothing they can do to express their true beliefs in fear Hitler will “take them away”.
-The author uses symbolism to express this idea, reflect Germany’s situation as a whole and display the feel of certain scenes in order to conjure a particular emotion in the reader.

-Fear envelopes 1940’s Germany in many forms but most prominently in the shape of the Swastika; the symbol of Nazi power and a unified German people that means something much more sinister for many citizens.
-Based off an insignia that ironically symbolized abundance and prosperity it has been twisted and distorted into something much darker. the authors use of its symbolism gave me a feeling that it was either deeply feared or unconditionally loved amongst the German people.
-To explain the Swastikas effect on German society, Zusak uses symbolism to separate it into three different colours; red, white and black.
+Fear envelopes Germany in the 1940’s most prominently in the shape of the Swastika; the symbol of Nazi power and a unified German people that means something much more sinister for many citizens.
+Based off an insignia that ironically symbolized abundance and prosperity it has been twisted and distorted into something much darker.
+The authors use of its symbolism gives a feeling that it was either deeply feared or unconditionally loved amongst the German people.
+To explain the Swastika’s symbolic effect on German society during World War Two, Zusak uses three different colours; red, white and black.

-White is the colour of the snow spread across the world as Liesel makes her way across the country with her family to her new home in Munich.
-For me white is a symbol of purity, innocence, stagnation and lack of emotion, it gives me a feeling of serene peace but also bleak sadness and I believe that is what the author was trying to get across in this chapter.
-After the death of her brother, It seemed to me Liesel was not only lost in the world but also in her own head; “First up is something white, of the blinding kind”.
-This conjured scenes of being caught in car headlights like a rabbit frozen to the spot unable to move and not sure what to do next, or like being caught in a blizzard completely disorientated and lost.
-I felt this was what was happening inside Liesels mind, it was not yet black with sadness but white with utter confusion.
+White is the colour of snow spread across the world as Liesel makes her way to her new home in Munich with her family.
+It is a well known symbol of purity, innocence, stagnation and lack of emotion.
+White creates a feeling of serene peace but also bleak sadness.
+After the death of her brother, Liesel was not only lost in the world but also in her own head; “First up is something white, of the blinding kind”.
+This line conjured scenes of being caught in car headlights like a rabbit, unable to move and not sure what to do next, or like being caught in a blizzard completely disoriented and lost.
+This was all happening inside Liesel’s mind, it was not yet black with sadness but white with utter confusion.
 During winter on Himmel street the cobblestones and roofs are covered in a thick blanket of snow.
 In the winter living is hard, with little work and food to go round.
-Once again the symbolism of white gave me a feeling that the whole city was covered in a white stupor, unable to push through and lost within their own houses, like society is being pulled down by the heavy weight of the snow above.
+Once again the symbolism of white creates the feeling that the whole city was covered in a white stupor, unable to push through and lost within their own homes, like society is being pulled down by the heavy weight of the snow above.
 “The world was sagging now, under the weight of all that snow”.
-For me white symbolized the snow that took lives away and buried them during the war.
+White symbolized the snow that took lives away and buried them during the war.